adab1ts/documental.laborda.coop/README.md

 ## License

 The code of this website is &copy; 2016 [Adab1ts](http://www.adabits.org) under the terms of the [AGPL-3.0 License](LICENSE.md).
-The contents of this website are &copy; 2016 [La Borda](http://www.laborda.coop) under the terms of the [Creative Commons BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/deed) license.
+The contents of this website are &copy; 2016 [La Borda](http://www.laborda.coop) under the terms of the [Creative Commons BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed) license.